 Phagwah began at a time when India was facing a serious drought that threatened the various crops farmers relied on to feed and support their families.
-When the rain eventually came down, drenching the dried crops, the farmers were overjoyed and came into the fields to play in the water, throwing it on one another.
+When the rain eventually came down, drenching the dried crops, the farmers were overjoyed and came out into the fields to play in the water, throwing it on one another.
 Shortly after that day they were able to start reaping their bountiful harvest.
-In India, the arrival of Spring was commonly honoured in farming villages.
-Families would crush the bright blossoms to create powders.
-They were then used to colour their homes which were left dull from Winter.
+In India, the arrival of Spring was often honoured in farming villages where families would crush the bright blossoms to create powders.
+These powders were meant to add colour to the environment that was left dull from Winter.

 In the Caribbean, Phagwah was one of the few holidays Indian indentured labourers were given time off to celebrate.
 It is now recognized as a public holiday.